fifth-postulate/finding-the-planets/book/src/finding/image.md

     .map(|s| f64::from_str(s).unwrap())
     .collect();
 ```

-For the preceding line to work we need to include a `use std::str::FromStr;`
-line at the top of our file.

 What we are going to do is map these measurements onto a gray scale that we can
 save as an image.
 We do this by determining the maximum measurement, determining